geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimation of recoverable mineral reserves
+Geomodeling system for estimation of recoverable mineral reserves.
+To compile the application, you need to install GLScene components in RAD Studio before.

 Now in stage of conversion from px database to sqlite.